lindsaykwardell/starcomgame.com/rules/play/end.md

 ## Conquest

 For any system under siege (see [Siege](/etc/additional-rules.html#siege)), remove development counters from it equal to the number of non-Fighter ships the non-controlling player controls in that system.
 When the last development counter is removed, the besieging player has conquered the system, and places one development counter on the system.
+Any stations that remain in the system change control to the player who now controls the system.

 ## Cleanup